Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Marathon Digital Holdings, Inc. (MARA) Investors of Class Action and to Actively Participate

-/EIN News/ -- NEW YORK, April 10, 2023 (GLOBE NEWSWIRE) -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Marathon Digital Holdings, Inc. (“Marathon” or the “Company”) (NASDAQ: MARA) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Marathon securities between May 10, 2021 and February 28, 2023, inclusive (the ''Class Period'').
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/mara1.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Marathon Digital Holdings, Inc. ("Marathon" or the "Company") MARA and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Marathon securities between May 10, 2021 and February 28, 2023, inclusive (the ''Class Period'').
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/mara1.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.